MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/odata-query-guidelines.md

 >   &$select=WorkItemId, Title, State
 > ```

 <a id="restrict-time-zone"> </a>

 ### ✔️ DO specify time zone when filtering on date columns

 The time zone (`Edm.DateTimeOffset`) exposes all date and time information with an offset that matches the [organization's time zone settings](../../organizations/accounts/change-time-zone.md).
 This data is precise and simple to interpret at the same time.
-Another non-obvious consequence is that all the filters have to pass the time zone information as well.
-If you skip it, you'll get the following error message.
+Another nonobvious consequence is that all the filters have to pass the time zone information as well.
+If you skip it, you get the following error message.

 > *The query specified in the URI is not valid.
 No datetime offset was specified.
 Please use either of these formats YYYY-MM-ddZ to specify everything since midnight or yyyy-MM-ddThh:mm-hh:mm (ISO 8601 standard representation of dates and times) to specify the offset.*